The-Hotline/web-messaging-docs/README.md

  * `thltarget=lir`

 ### Chat Now button:
-By default, a “Need help?
-Chat now” button is added to the bottom-right corner of every web page that the endpoint is loaded from if a custom button is not found.
+By default, if a custom button is not found, a “Need help?
+Chat now” button is added to the bottom-right corner of every web page that the endpoint is loaded in.
 This can be disabled.
  * Enabled = `thlchatbtn=true` (default)
  * Disabled = `thlchatbtn=false`